vexip-ui/vexip-ui/docs/demos/notice/position/desc.en-US.md

 ### Custom Placement

-The `placement` option can be configured via the `config` method to change where the prompt appears.
+The `placement` option can be configured via the `config` method to change where the notice appears.

 There are four optional positions, top-left, top-right, bottom-left and bottom-right.